cortex-js/cortexjs.io/src/docs/compute-engine.md

 ```

-{% readmore "/compute-engine/changelog" %}
-The API in version `0.4.3` has changed.
-The **CHANGELOG** includes a migration
-guide to help you update your code from previous version to `0.4.3`
-{% endreadmore %}

 The Compute Engine is for anyone who wants to make technical computing apps
 in the browser or in server-side environments such as Node: educators,
 students, scientists and engineers.